-With so much moving machinery and large numbers of exciting artefacts, we have to take extra care of our visitors and volunteers.
-The Health and Safety team help us understand our obligations and the best way to ensure safety for everyone.
+With so much moving machinery and large numbers of exciting artifacts, we have to take extra care of our visitors and volunteers.
+The Health and Safety team helps us understand our obligations and the best way to ensure safety for everyone.
 Our new Health & Safety Director is keen to recruit more volunteers to assist with keeping the museum running smoothly.

 What is the recruitment process?

 Please complete a Volunteer-Application-Form and return by email or post to the address on the application form.
 Click here to download a Volunteer-Application-Form.
 Because spammers ‘scrape’ websites for email addresses we have used a link.
 So, if you use webmail, please right click on the email and select the option to copy the email address.

 We will get in touch with you to arrange a time for an informal interview at the museum.
 We will get back to you within two weeks of receipt of your application.